 During Your Contract

-Delivery is free to anywhere in mainland UK, so you won't be charged anything to receive the car.
+With Vanarama, delivery is free anywhere in mainland UK, so you won't be charged anything to receive the car.
 Read on to find out what you need to budget for during the agreement.

-After receiving your new car & paying the initial rental, your rentals will be taken the month after by the finance company.
+After receiving your new car & paying the initial rental, your rentals will be taken each month by the finance company.
 These will continue until the end of your contract.